-Sammy in the Traditional Basket Bed
+Traditional Basket Bed

 Our family of three furballs, The Goddess, Sammy, and Skeeter, all enjoy finding small spaces in which to sit.
 Each seems to seek out a grotto or cube-like environment which protects him or her, yet does not permit intrusion or sharing by any other being (including siblings.)
 Each cat appears quite content and pleased as he surreptitiously (in his own mind) surveys the world from his Cat Cave.

-Cat Products and Accessories
+Cat Products And Accessories